mydrive/capistrano-deploytags/README.md

 before you deploy.
 You do not have to push them.
 The plugin will then happily carry on deploying without complaint.

+Alternatively, you could disable the plugin temporarily with one of the methods described below.

 Disabling Tagging for a Stage
 -----------------------------
 Sometimes you do not want to enable deployment tagging for a particular